Ph.D. Harvard University, 2004

 Professor Walker’s primary fields of research include cross-cultural artistic interaction in the medieval world from the ninth to thirteenth centuries and gender issues in the art and material culture of Byzantium.
-She is co-editor of the essay collection Negotiating Secular and Sacred in Medieval Art.
-Christian, Islamic, Buddhist (Ashgate, 2009), and recently completed her first monograph, The Emperor and the World: Exotic Elements and the Imaging of Middle Byzantine Imperial Power (Cambridge, 2012).
+Her first monograph, The Emperor and the World: Exotic Elements and the Imaging of Middle Byzantine Imperial Power, was published by Cambridge University Press in 2012.
+She is co-editor of the essay collections Negotiating Secular and Sacred in Medieval Art.
+Christian, Islamic, Buddhist (Ashgate, 2009) and Mechanisms of Exchange: Transmission, Scale, and Interaction in the Arts and Architecture of the Medieval Mediterranean, 1000-1500 (Brill, 2012).
 She has published essays on topics including medieval inter-cultural artistic transmission, the role of women in Byzantine art and culture, and the function and meaning of early Byzantine marriage jewelry.
-Her work has appeared in journals including Muqarnas, Gesta, Ars Orientalis, and The Art Bulletin.
+Her work has appeared in journals including Muqarnas, Gesta, Ars Orientalis, Studies in Iconography, The Medieval History Journal, and The Art Bulletin.

-Professor Walker leads courses on Byzantine, medieval Islamic, and western medieval art, including the following:
+Professor Walker leads courses on Byzantine, medieval Islamic, and western medieval art and architecture and modern medievalism, including the following: